-

 Youtube Brown vs. Board of Education Explained

 This Supreme Court case ruled that segregated schools on the basis of race are unconstitutional.
-This furthered the basis that segregation in schools in any basis including disability is unconstitutional.
+It shows that segregated schools in any sense such as race and disability were inherently unequal and deprives students of equal protection.
 This case allowed others to make lawsuits for excluding children with disabilities. -

 U.S. Department of Education

-This act provides resources for children with do not receive as many opportunities.
+This act addresses inequalities within education for underprivileged children and provides resources for these children.
 It includes a grant program to assist children with disabilities and ensure they have a proper education.
 This program was replaced with the Education of the Handicapped Act. -

 PARC Case